-Personal branding isn’t just for extroverts who comfortably share their lives and stories all over social media.
-Job seeking introverts can also successfully brand themselves without having to rely on other people.
-Rather than using the same techniques as extroverts, an introvert’s key to success is to find a way to brand themselves that works for them.
+Personal branding isn’t just for extroverts who comfortably share their lives and stories on social media.
+Job-seeking introverts can also successfully brand themselves without relying on other people.
+Rather than using the same techniques as extroverts, introverts’ key to success is to find a way to brand themselves that works for them.

 Successful personal branding for introverts is possible by following a few simple tips.
-Building influence does involve figuring out how to get people to notice you by being consistently genuine and having a focus.
-Remember that personal branding takes time, and it often consists of some failure.
-By staying positive and living your brand, you will leave a remarkable legacy.
+Building influence involves figuring out how to get people to notice you by being consistently genuine and focused.
+Remember that personal branding takes time and often consists of some failure.
+You will leave a remarkable legacy by staying positive and living your brand.

 1. Be Dedicated, Creative, and Patient

 It is tough to build a brand overnight.
 It takes time to grow social media sites through consistent posting.
-Social media gives you the place to share your story, and you can do it from the comfort of your home or workplace.
-You have control over what you say when you say it, and who can see it.
+Social media allows you to share your story and do it from the comfort of your home or workplace.
+You control what you say, when, and who can see it.

 Social media also lets you contact individuals.
-Through your dedicated activity, you can build relationships with people you meet safely online.
+You can build relationships with people you meet safely online through your dedicated activity.
 These connections help you develop your brand as they share your stories with other people.

-Keep in mind that just because you post something on LinkedIn or another social media site doesn’t mean that people will see it.
+Remember that just because you post something on LinkedIn or another social media site doesn’t mean people will see it.
 You might have to invite your connections to look at your posts, especially in the beginning.
 If nothing happens, then you know people do not see your work.

 If a typical extroverted skill doesn’t fit your style, you must develop something more creative.
-For example, extroverts are relatively comfortable speaking in public.
-Introverts are not.
-So, instead of avoiding speaking, be creative, and find a solution like making videos instead.
+For example, extroverts are relatively comfortable speaking in public, and Introverts are not.
+So, instead of avoiding speaking, be creative, and find a solution, like making videos.
 You can practice and shoot them several times to perfect them.

 You might feel awkward when you first begin shooting videos, but it won’t take long before your comfort builds.
 Being prepared with an outline or script helps, too.